-Sports Dentistry has evolved to include all issues relating to the prevention, assessment and treatment of sports associated dental problems and oro-facial injuries.
+Sports Dentistry is dental care focused on all issues relating to the prevention, assessment and treatment of sports associated dental problems and oro-facial injuries.

 At Melbourne Dentistry, a comprehensive prevention focused dental plan can be recommended for all levels of sporting competition and training, including: